Razzies 2023: Drew Barrymore calls child actor's nomination bullying

 After internet backlash, the Razzies apologized, saying actors under the age of 18 would no longer be considered. pic.twitter.com/pQDR9ntsl7

-The Razzies, which calls itself the "ugly cousin to the Oscars" looks at the worst films of the year and always reveals winners a day before the actual Oscars.
+The Razzies, which calls itself the "ugly cousin to the Oscars" always reveals its winners a day before the actual Oscars.
+It is no stranger to controversy, having upset many actors, directors and fans over the years.

 Barrymore, 47, also played Armstrong's character in the first adaption of the film Firestarter in 1984 when she was nine.